many-speech-analyses/many_analyses/osf/comps/data/production/audio/README.md

-Data
+Audio and annotation files of the production study
 ================

 Last update: 2021-01-05

 # Overview

-This directory contains the files from the production experiment:
+This directory contains the files from the production study:

 -   `.wav` files with the participants’ recordings (one file per participant).